 ..from China to Ghana, from Tibet to the highlands of Scotland and you’ll see that the celebration of life and the rituals of death, past and present, vary considerably.
 Below are some of our favourites.

 Want a custom to reflect how you lived your life during your funeral?
 Make a note of it in your own Funeral Plan.

-- Every year 5000 Christmas wreaths are placed on the tombstones at Arlington Cemetery, as a reminder of the sacrifices American soldiers have made for their country.
+- Every year 5000 floral wreaths are placed on the tombstones at Arlington Cemetery, as a reminder of the sacrifices American soldiers have made for their country.

 - In Northern Vietnam the deceased are buried in the land in which they lived.
 They will generally be laid to rest in the middle of a rice paddy.
 After two years, the deceased’s family will dig up the body, clean all of the bones, and then re-bury the body in the family garden.

 - The Austrian village of Hallstatt is located between a mountain and lake, so therefore has very limited burial space.
 To solve this problem they would allow for the remains of their dead to lie in the cemetery for 12 years only.
 When the time was up the bones would be exhumed and moved to a charnel, but the skull would be kept.
 It would be tastefully decorated with the name of the deceased, a cross and plants.
 It would then be displayed in a chapel.
 Although cremation has now been allowed in the village this custom still takes place.

 - In parts of China, it’s believed that the more people that attend your funeral, the more luck will be bestowed upon your relatives.
 Therefore, to attract more ‘mourners’, strippers have fast become an integral part of an after tears party.
 Needless to say, men turn up to these functions by the truck load.